carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 {: .output}

 This difference could be a problem, since some bioinformatics programs could classify two different strains within the same "Unclassified" group.
 For this reason, Prokka's output files need to be corrected before moving forward with additional analyses.

-In this regard, we need to create the file `correct_gbk.sh`.
-We suggest the use of nano text editor to create your file, `nano correct_gbk.sh` and paste the following script.
+To do this "manual" curation we will use the script `correct_gbk.sh`.
+Use of nano text editor to create your file, `nano correct_gbk.sh` and paste the following script.
 ~~~
-#This script allows us to change the term Unclassified from the rows ORGANISM by that of the respective strain.
+#This script will change the word Unclassified from the ORGANISM lines by that of the respective strain code.
+# Usage: sh correct_gbk.sh <gbk-file-to-edit>
 file=$1   # gbk file annotated with prokka
-strain=$(grep -m 1 "DEFINITION" $file |cut -d " " -f6,7) # separate the DEFINITION row by spaces and save columns 6 and 7 in the locus variable.
+strain=$(grep -m 1 "DEFINITION" $file |cut -d " " -f6,7) # create a variable with the columns 6 and 7 from the DEFINITION line.

-sed -i '/ORGANISM/{N;s/\n//;}' $file #Put the Organism rows on a single line.
+sed -i '/ORGANISM/{N;s/\n//;}' $file # Put the ORGANISM field on a single line.

-sed -i "s/\s*Unclassified./ $strain/" $file #Change Unclassfied to the value of the strain variable.
+sed -i "s/\s*Unclassified./ $strain/" $file # Substitute the word "Unclassfied" with the value of the strain variable.
 ~~~
 {: .language-bash}

-{: .language-bash}

-Press Ctrl + X to exit the text editor and save the changes.
-This script allows us to change the term "Unclassified." from the rows ORGANISM by that of the respective strain.
+Press `Ctrl + X` to exit the text editor and save the changes.
+This script allows us to change the term "Unclassified." from the rows ORGANISM with that of the respective strain.

-Now, we need to run this script for all the gbk files, to do this
+Now, we need to run this script for all the `gbk` files:
 ~~~
 $ ls *.gbk | while read file
 > do